plone/documentation/manage/upgrading/version_specific_migration/p4x_to_p5x_upgrade.rst

 This is better than always loading a resource or bundle for your whole site.

 Only bundles can be conditionally included.
-So if you have a resource that needs to be conditionally included, it will likely need its own bundle.
+If you have a resource that needs to be conditionally included, it will likely need its own bundle.

 Control Panel